Lerwick: Schools and education

 Lerwick's secondary school is Anderson High School.

 Shetland College, a constituent partner institution of the University of the Highlands and Islands, is also based in the town, offering degree-level education (along with further education courses) to locals who may have difficulty travelling further afield to study.

 Hospitals and healthcare

 The Gilbert Bain Hospital provides secondary care services to all of Shetland.
 The Montfield Hospital, a few hundred metres away, is an older hospital than the Gilbert Bain, but has become a secondary health care service for the people of Lerwick over time.

 Sport

-The town is home to four football teams, Lerwick Spurs, Lerwick Thistle, Lerwick Celtic and Lerwick Rangers.
+The town is home to four football teams: Lerwick Spurs, Lerwick Thistle, Lerwick Celtic and Lerwick Rangers.
+The Clickimin Leisure Complex, opened on 30 March 1985 by Tessa Sanderson, provides sports facilities for the town such as a swimming pool and open court.

 Media

+Television signals are received from the Bressay TV transmitter.
 Local independent radio station SIBC broadcasts daily from a studio in Market Street.
 BBC Radio Shetland, a BBC Radio Scotland regional opt out, has its studios in Pitt Lane.
 The Shetland Times, a weekly local newspaper, has its premises in Gremista on the northern outskirts of Lerwick.
 Millgaet Media Group, a multi-media production company, is based at the North Ness Business Park.